Talk to the Director |

 across categories such as gender, race, ethnicity, class, and

 sexuality.
-Scholarship in Women's Studies analyzes the various
+Scholarship in Women's, Gender, and Sexuality Studies analyzes the various

 historical and political circumstances, socioeconomic forces, and